 A warming feast to enjoy in the colder months.
 Excellent for soothing sore throats.

 This soup freezes very well for up to 3 months.
 Pour into single serving, freezer proof plastic containers.
 Perfect for sharing if one of your friends or family members fall ill.
 Once frozen it is very portable, so a bowlful of homemade soup is just a quick drive away!

 If you have enjoyed this recipe for Leek And Potato Soup you may also like these:

-Since a Victoria Sponge Cake is two identical sponge cakes put together with a slather of jam in the middle, it is a great starting point for any baking journey.
+Since a Victoria Sponge Cake is two identical sponge cakes put together with a slather of jam (and whipped cream if desired) in the middle, it is a great starting point for any baking journey.
 Because there are no complicated decorating techniques, or steps in the method, the finished cake is all about two things.
 First of all taste; good quality ingredients are key, butter should not be substituted with margarine.
 Also, texture; a light sponge is a direct result of not over mixing the cake batter.

 Raspberry jam lends a sweet, slightly tart, intense fruit flavour against the buttery, vanilla sponge.
 While a good quality bought jam is fine to use, making fresh jam adds an additional edge.
 Since it requires very little time to make I really urge you to try it.
 Finally, with a light touch and using great quality ingredients the finished result is the Queen of all cakes.
 I say Queen as this cake is named after Queen Victoria herself.

 2 x 20cm (8in) greased loose bottom cake tins, the base of each lined with baking parchment.

 225g/8oz Caster Sugar plus 1/2 tsp for dusting the finished cake

 Fresh Raspberry Jam use 5 tablespoons of good quality jam if not making from scratch